 Digital identity has many challenges.
 There are ~330 million people in the U.S. In addition to driver's licenses, driver's permits, commercial driver's licenses, state ID cards, passports, and social security cards, a wave of digital versions of these forms of IDs is coming.

 But fraud is a major problem.
 In 2018, there was ~$1.5 billion lost due to identity fraud in the U.S. alone.
-IDEMIA has a unique opportunity to help people digitally and physically authenticate themselves, thereby reducing the impact of fraud against consumer companies, government agencies, and individuals.
+IDEMIA had a unique opportunity to help people digitally and physically authenticate themselves, thereby reducing the impact of fraud against consumer companies, government agencies, and individuals.

 Additionally, a digital form of a government-issued ID is still a new concept for the general public.
 So how do we get people to adopt this new form of ID?